aboutgeorge/usesthis/interviews/published/steph.thirion.markdown

 But as long as I can work with OSX I'm good.
 I could say that thinking about having a MacBook Air with a solid state drive gives me sensations that are wrong and that I would only confess to if completely drunk.
 Also, the SK-10 is cool, but if someone begged me to swap it with his acoustic piano, on a good day, maybe I'd give in.

-[eliss]: http://toucheliss.com/ "A clever little game for the iPhone."
+[eliss-iphone]: http://toucheliss.com/ "A clever little game for the iPhone."
 [macbook-pro]: http://www.apple.com/macbookpro/ "The popular Intel-based Mac laptop."
 [e2007wfp]: http://dell.com/content/products/productdetails.aspx/monitor_2007wfp?c=au&amp;l=en&amp;s=bsd&amp;cs=aubsd1 "A 20&quot; LCD screen with USB ports."
 [ipod-touch]: http://www.apple.com/ipodtouch/ "It's like an iPhone, without the phone bit."